redrillhq/redrill/README.md

 ## Trusting the verifier

 A verifier you can't trust is worse than none.
-On every change, the code runs through a set of tests in a real sandbox; the tests themselves live in the `dev` folder.
-Some of those are deliberately broken backups that are byte-perfect but semantically dead (an empty-but-valid gzip, a dump of the wrong database, a stale snapshot), and the build fails unless Redrill flags each one.
+On every change the test suite runs, including real-engine drills in throwaway containers.
+Some of those tests feed Redrill deliberately broken backups that are byte-perfect but semantically dead (for example, an empty-but-valid gzip, a dump of the wrong database, or a stale snapshot), and the build fails unless it flags each one.

 ## Feedback

-Redrill is early and under active development.
+Redrill is under active development.
 Bug reports and ideas are welcome through issues, especially which backup tools you'd want supported next.